scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Melee
 - **Level Required:** 3/12

 Empower your weapon with holy might.
-This attack consumes up to a 2nd level spell slot.
+This attack consumes up to 2 mana.
 Make a normal weapon attack, using your divine spellcasting proficiency instead of your weapon proficiency, adding a proficient die to the roll.
-On hit, the target takes normal weapon damage, plus 1 wound die per spell level used in holy damage.
+On hit, the target takes normal weapon damage, plus 1 wound die per mana used in holy damage.
 If the target is undead, they take wounds instead.
 On crit, if the target is undead they are turned for 1 minute.

-***Enhanced:*** Add a superior die instead of a proficient die to your attack roll, you may use up to 4th level spell slots.
+***Enhanced:*** Add a superior die instead of a proficient die to your attack roll, you may use up to 4 mana.

 ___
 #### Savage Leap